Magic: The Gathering Pro Tour season 1996: Pro Tour – New York (17–18 February 1996)

 Pro Tour New York was the first Pro Tour ever held.
 While being the first Magic tournament to award sizeable cash prizes, the total amount of $30,000 was still small compared to subsequent Pro Tours, which featured prizes well in excess of $300,000.
 The tournament consisted of only seven rounds of Swiss play, which were followed by a cut to top 16.
 Those 16 players returned on Sunday to determine the winner in four rounds of single elimination.
 As Wizards tried to find an adequate tournament mode for a professional circuit, several things were done different in New York than at later Pro Tours.
-Most notably, PT New York was the only Pro Tour to feature a non-standard format.
-Instead, a modification of Type II was used, in which every player's deck was required to include at least five cards from each set legal in Type II at that time.
+Most notably, PT New York was the only Pro Tour to feature a unique format.
+Rather than a previously-established format, a modification of Type II was used, in which every player's deck was required to include at least five cards from each set legal in Type II at that time.
 New York also introduced the play-draw rule to reduce the advantage of beginning the game.
 Previously, the starting player would draw a card on their first turn.
 Instead, one player would be given the choice to either "play first," forfeiting their first draw step, or "draw first," thus playing second.
 This rule proved successful, and remains in place to this day.

 Pro Tour New York is also known as PT Speed Dial, because players had to call the Wizards of the Coast offices to register for one of the available slots.
 Several players, considered by Wizards of the Coast to be the best at the game, were also invited to play to make the inaugural tournament more attractive.
 Eventually the first PT started off on a sour note, being delayed by four hours due to a snow storm.

 The top 8 featured Eric Tam, the current Canadian national champion, and Bertrand Lestrée, vice-champion of the first World Championship in 1994.
 Mark Justice, who was by most perceived to be the best of world at that time, also made it to the final eight, but eventually the rather unknown Michael Loconto took the title in a final that was supposed to be best of seven games, but was eventually reduced to a best of three after the first two games had taken so long.